 |Stool withholding behavior||Pain defecation in childhood may lead to reflex stool withholding behavior, which engulfs the child in a vicious cycle of the passage of more hard stools and more pain.
 Adequate treatment of the original trigger alleviates this behavior.|

 Constipation being a varied etiology, one has to be cautious in segregating organic from functional causes as the treatment differs accordingly.

 A systematic approach with meticulous history taking and disciplined progress through examination and then imaging is often successful.
 History should reveal any positive findings which help in classifying “constipation” as per the type of etiology mentioned above.
-Detailed history about bowel habit, toilet training and stool habits in different environments at school and home is a must.
+A detailed history about bowel habit, toilet training, and stool habits in different environments at school and home is a must.

 A perineal examination is helpful in anorectal anomalies and perianal infections.
 Associated neurological, mental status and other systems examination is carried out when deemed necessary.

 History and examination must decisively rule out the few tell-tale signs of organicity as mentioned below:

 |Weight loss||Fever||Chronic organic disease, inflammatory bowel disease|

 |Failure to thrive, sensitivity to cold, fatigue||Absent/brisk lower limb reflexes||Hypothyroidism, hypocalcemia|